 Los Nires: camping only, 5000 pp/pn.
 Nice camping pitches with picnic benches, lots of room, some shelter under trees and they have the cutest golden retriever.
 Indoor kitchen with gas hob and oven (use your own pots and utensils) and adjoining dining area with lots of room and big tables.
 They light a fire morning and evening (wood burning fire for hot water shower am and pm too).
 Wi-fi near the house only (faster than Mosco).
 They bake good, fresh bread every day.

 Robinson Crusoe Lodge is across the road from El Mosco but it is very expensive.
+We only saw cyclists that were on a guided ride where everything is organised for you and you don’t have to carry anything (read: loaded!) staying there.

 Have you done this route?
 Do you have any additional information that we have missed out or can you update this article?
 Leave us a comment or send us a message, we’d love to hear from you.
+You can also share this post if you found it useful, find the links below.
+We’d really appreciate it.

 Steph and Ben